 Today, we’re thrilled to announce Gremlin Free, to further our mission of making the internet more reliable for everyone.
-Gremlin Free provides the ability to run both Shutdown and CPU attacks on your hosts or containers, controlled by a simple user interface at no cost.
+Gremlin Free provides the ability to run attacks on your hosts or containers, controlled by a simple user interface at no cost.

 The practice of Chaos Engineering has expanded, with folks across DevOps, Engineering, and SRE all discussing the what and why of thoughtfully breaking things on purpose.
 Netflix gave rise to the practice with Chaos Monkey, their homegrown utility to randomly shut down compute instances when Netflix first migrated to AWS, and it’s grown from there.